 The Takeaway: Notes on Protecting Against Bed Bugs

 Here are some little extra tips to help you cope with bed bugs (or the possibility of them) while preparing to go on the offensive.

 Just because your partner shows no symptoms of bites doesn’t mean they aren’t getting bit.
 Sometimes a person can be asymptomatic while someone else could have a severe (and in rare cases life threatening) reaction.

-And sometimes it’s just a matter of convenience, so try trading sides for a couple nights to see if you were just closer to their hiding spot.
+Sometimes it’s just a matter of convenience.
+Try trading sides for a couple nights to see if you were just closer to their hiding spot.

-Long, tight fitting clothes are another great tactic, as the bed bugs are unable to get under them or bite through them.
+Long, tight fitting clothes are another great tactic.
+The bed bugs are too clumsy to get under them or bite through them.